Looking for Mr. Goodbar poster

 The inciting incident occurs at 16 minutes when Theresa meets and begins an affair with Tony, her college professor, experiencing sexual awakening and a taste of freedom from her constrained life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Tony callously ends their relationship, devastating Theresa.
+This reveals the protagonist's commitment to Tony callously ends their relationship, devastating Theresa.
 She makes the active choice to seek out casual sexual encounters in bars, crossing into a dangerous new world., moving from reaction to action.

 The Collapse moment at 102 minutes (75% through) represents the emotional nadir.
 Here, Theresa pushes away James and fully rejects the possibility of healthy love, choosing instead to continue her self-destructive pattern.
-Her isolation is complete., indicates the protagonist at their lowest point.
+Her isolation is complete., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 81% of the runtime.
 New Year's Eve: Theresa goes out alone to the bars one final time, fully committed to her path of self-destruction with no possibility of turning back., demonstrating the transformation achieved throughout the journey.